Medical ultrasound: Pulmonology (lungs)

-Ultrasound is used to assess the lungs in a variety of settings including critical care, emergency medicine, trauma surgery, as well as general medicine.
-This imaging modality is used at the bedside or examination table to evaluate a number of different lung abnormalities as well as to guide procedures such as thoracentesis, (drainage of pleural fluid (effusion)), needle aspiration biopsy, and catheter placement.
+Ultrasound is used to assess the lungs in a variety of settings including critical care, emergency medicine, trauma surgery, as well as general medicine and nursing.
+This imaging modality is used at the bedside or examination table to evaluate a number of different lung abnormalities as to guide respiratory therapy and mechanical ventilation, and procedures such as thoracentesis, (drainage of pleural fluid (effusion)), needle aspiration biopsy, and catheter placement.
 Although air present in the lungs does not allow good penetration of ultrasound waves, interpretation of specific artifacts created on the lung surface can be used to detect abnormalities.

+Lung, or pulmonary ultrasound does not visualise the lung itself, but the tissue-air-interface at the pleural line.
+The fact that artefact interpretation is essential sets lung ultrasound apart from modalities aimed at imaging an actual organ.
+This distinction has mechanical implications that are important when trying to interpret artifactual patterns.
+Where modern sonography is aided by software filters and acoustic harmonics to enhance visualisation of organs such as the heart or liver, they corrupt the specific patterns sought in lung ultrasound.
+Therefore, a software preset void of imaging filters, harmonic imaging, and beam compounding, is preferred.